jenjones319/dex/documentation/projectAgreement.md

 * Work times are 9-5, lunch from 12-1.
 Stand-ups are 9 am (ish); 1 pm; and 3 pm (if Scrum Master thinks it's needed).
 * MVP plan is the source of truth for what we're delivering, see above on how it can be modified.
-* Drew is the Scrum Master, Arik is GitHub Repo Manager.
+* Drew is the Scrum Master, Arik is GitHub Repo Manager (handles all of the PR approvals and merges, lets people know when they need to pull from master).
+Byron will approve Arik's PRs.
 * GitHub Project has our task boards and project documentation (see documentation folder), Slack is official communication, Remo is where meetings take place.
 * This document is in draft form as of 11 am, the group can recommend changes until 4 pm on 8/10/20.
 At that time, it will be considered final.
 * Jen will submit the daily assignment in canvas on behalf of the entire team by 4 pm each day.